minchevva/Course-project_RentACar/README.md

 # Rent-a-Car BMW API

-This project provides a Postman collection for a **Rent-a-Car system** focused on **BMW cars**.
 The API supports operations for managing cars, creating rental offers, and retrieving details about cars and offers.

 ## Features
 - **Manage Cars**: Add, update, list, and delete BMW cars by location.